qishenghu/EvolAnalsis/docs/guidelines/task_manager.md

 ## Collect Your First Training Data

-To collect your training data, perform the following four steps:
+To collect your training data, perform the following five steps:

 1. Integrate your environment with Environment Service (as described in the previous section).
 2. Profile the environment.
 3. Configure the strategies to be applied, including their parameters.
 4. Execute Task Manager and collect the training data.
+5. Check your data.

 ### 1. Adopt the Environment